SolalVall/lazyTools/README.md

 ## Description

-This project as for goal to easily setup some packages for some linux distributions (Debian/RedHat)...
+This project as for goal to easily setup/configure/maintains packages on some linux distributions (Debian/RedHat)...

-Basically we could say that's it is act like your own and custom cli package manager !
+You could choose to install the default packages provided by lazyTools and custom them or you could also dynamically create and custom your own package.
+Basically we could say lazyTools acts like your own and custom cli package manager !

 ## Requirements